Lucrezia Borgia: First marriage: Giovanni Sforza (Lord of Pesaro and Gradara)

-On 26 February 1491, a matrimonial arrangement was drawn up between Lucrezia and the Lord of Val D'Ayora, in the Kingdom of Valencia, Don Cherubino Joan de Centelles (d.
+On 26 February 1491, a matrimonial arrangement was drawn up between Lucrezia and the Lord of Val D'Ayora in the Kingdom of Valencia, Don Cherubino Joan de Centelles (d.
 1522).
 The arrangement was annulled less than two months later in favour of a new contract engaging Lucrezia to Don Gaspare, Count of Aversa (1476–1534).

 When Lucrezia's father Rodrigo became Pope Alexander VI in August 1492, he sought to be allied with powerful, princely families and founding dynasties of Italy.
 Therefore, he called off Lucrezia's previous engagements.
 Cardinal Ascanio Sforza said: "There are many who long to marry into the Pope's family via his daughter, and he lets many think they have a chance.
 Even the king of Naples aspires to win her hand!"

 The Pope arranged for Lucrezia to marry condottiero Giovanni Sforza, a member of the House of Sforza who was the Lord of Pesaro and titled Count of Catignola.
-Giovanni was nephew of the Duke of Milan as an illegitimate son of Costanzo I Sforza.
+Giovanni was the nephew of the Duke of Milan as an illegitimate son of Costanzo I Sforza.
 He was a Sforza of the second rank and belonged to a cadet branch of the family.
 They married by proxy on 12 June 1493 in Rome, when Lucrezia was aged 13.
 She was outfitted in brocade and jewels for the wedding ceremony.

 On 31 May 1494, Lucrezia departed from Rome with a retinue of ladies and gentlemen and accompanied by Giulia Farnese and Adriana Mila.
 She moved to her husband's palace in Pesaro, where local poets celebrated her with their madrigals, she negotiated the marriage of one of her Spanish ladies-in-waiting, and she exchanged visits with the highly literate court of the Dukes of Urbino.

 Before long, the Borgia family no longer needed the Sforzas, and the Pope may have covertly ordered the execution of Giovanni Sforza.
 Lucrezia was likely informed of this by her brother, Cesare, and she warned her husband, who then fled from Rome.

 Alexander asked Giovanni's uncle, Cardinal Ascanio Sforza, to persuade Giovanni to agree to an annulment of the marriage.
 Giovanni refused and accused Lucrezia of paternal incest, spreading the rumour that the pope wanted his daughter to return to Rome so that he could have sex with her.
 This rumour endured through the centuries, partly due to the writings of Florentine historian Francesco Guicciardini and verses by Giovanni Pontano and Jacopo Sannazaro, and Lucrezia's reputation was tainted.
 The pope, however, asserted that his daughter's marriage had not been consummated and was, thus, invalid.
 Giovanni was offered her dowry in return for his cooperation.
 The Sforza family threatened to withdraw their protection, should he refuse.
 Giovanni finally signed confessions of impotence and documents of annulment before witnesses, despite how his first wife had died in childbirth.